5 Myths About Low Back Pain

 Myth #4 – Once I have low back pain, I will always have back issues

 This is not true for most people.
-Low back pain is incredibly common, but it goes away in most people in 6 to 10 weeks.
+Low back pain is widespread, but it goes away in most people in 6 to 10 weeks.
 But, it is important to stay active and mobile if you can.
 There are things you can do to help prevent a recurrence of lower back pain.

 - Stay fit!
 Being overweight increases forces on the lumbar spine.
 Strength and conditioning can help avoid a painful lower back.